rust-lang/rfcs/text/0000-async-stream.md

 to add `Stream` to the standard library.

 In addition to adding the `Stream` trait to the standard library, we also want to provide basic ergonomic methods required to use streams effectively.
-These include the `next` and `poll_next` methods.
-Without these methods, `Streams` would feel much more difficult to use.
-Were we to not include them, users would likely immediately reach out for them either through writing their own version or using an external crate.
+These includes the `next` method.
+Without this method, `Streams` would feel much more difficult to use.
+Were we to not include it, users would likely immediately reach out for them either through writing their own version or using an external crate.

 Including `Stream` in the standard library would also clarify the stability guarantees of the trait.
 For example, if [Tokio](https://tokio.rs/)